awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-permissions-security.md

 }
 ```

-In addition, the IAM role must have the following trust policy to give SageMaker permission to assume the role\.
+In addition, the IAM role must have the following trust policy to give Amazon SageMaker permission to assume the role\.
 To learn more about IAM trust policies, see [Resource\-Based Policies ](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_resource-based) section of Policies and Permissions in the *AWS Identity and Access Management* documentation\.

 ```
 {